legaroid/SmithScrape/README.md

 # SmithScraper

-SmithScrape is a Python project designed to scrape data from the American History section of the Smithsonian website.
+SmithScraper is a Python project designed to scrape data from the American History section of the Smithsonian website.
 It uses Beautiful Soup to extract information and save it in a CSV file.
 The project also includes a proxy checker to verify if a proxy is being used and if it is working.

 ## Features